List of Shameless (American TV series) characters: Frank Gallagher

 In Season 4, Frank returns home and is tended to by Carl.
 After Fiona refuses to help him by donating her liver, he reveals the existence of his eldest daughter Sammi, much to Fiona's shock.
 Frank and Carl track down Sammi, where he finds her with a child of her own.
 Although she is initially not aware of their connection, Frank accidentally reveals the truth after he learns she is not a match for a liver transplant, which causes her to kick him out.
 Later on, Sammi tracks him down and they reconcile.
 Due to him having parental rights, Frank is needed to reclaim a hospitalized Liam.
 Afterwards, Sammi, Carl, and Sheila go out of their way to arrange Frank's liver surgery.
 They find an unlicensed Bangladeshi surgeon willing to do the operation, using a Bangladeshi donor but the surgeon makes off with the money and one of Frank's kidneys, leaving him with his original failing liver.
 Nevertheless, Frank is supplied with a healthy liver when his condition deteriorates and pushes him to the top of the donor list.
 Afterwards, he shares a drink with Carl to thank him for his help and rejoices at surviving the ordeal.

 In season 5, a home beer brewing mishap causes Sheila to leave for good.
 He moves back into the house, asserting himself as their father and refusing to leave.
 Sammi forces herself and her son Chuckie to live with the rest of the Gallaghers to care for Frank but his refusal to appreciate and acknowledge her makes her shoot Frank in the arm.
 Frank gets payback by implicating his grandson Chuckie for Carl's heroin smuggling attempt.
 In episode 9, Frank embarks on a "bucket list" style spree with a doctor named Bianca, who has advanced pancreatic cancer.
 They spend Bianca's last days together and although some of Bianca's thrill-seeking tendencies are too much for Frank, they end up in Costa Rica.
 After leaving a note for Frank, Bianca commits suicide by walking naked into the ocean.
 Frank returns home distraught and tells Lip and Ian that Bianca has died.

 In season 6, he supports Debbie's pregnancy and reconnects with his ex-girlfriend Queenie (Sammi's mother).
-After he ruins Fiona's wedding the Gallagher kids (except Lip, Liam, and Fiona) and friends have had enough of him and throw him off a bridge into a frozen river.
+He is initially supportive of Fiona and Sean's wedding, and tries to gather money to pay for a reception so that he can walk Fiona down the aisle.
+Fiona is fine with him helping, however Sean is not convinced.
+When Sean later challenges Frank's authority, a brawl breaks out between the two.
+Afterwards, Frank seeks revenge, breaking into Patsy's.
+He finds that Sean has relapsed and has been taking heroin regularly, having kept it a secret from Fiona and his young son Will.
+At the wedding, Frank arrives uninvited and reveals that Sean has relapsed, causing Will to angrily leave.
+As a result, the Gallagher kids and friends throw him off a bridge into a near-frozen river, hoping that he dies.